India studying Trump's executive order on immigration

+India is studying US President Donald Trump's executive order to temporarily halt immigration for 60 days, a move aimed at protecting the jobs of Americans in an economy battered by the coronavirus pandemic.
+Government sources said people-to-people contact has been the bedrock of strategic ties between the two countries and India is assessing the possible impact of Trump's order on Indians in the US.

-India is studying President Donald Trump's executive order temporarily halting immigration into the US for 60 days and its possible impact on Indians, government sources said on Thursday.
-On Wednesday, the US pr signed the order to protect the jobs of American people in the wake of the coronavirus pandemic which has inflicted severe damage to the country's economy.
-The sources said India is studying the possible impact of the order on Indians.
-"People to people contact has been the bedrock of ties between the two countries and we hope it will continue to be so," said a source.
+On Wednesday, the US President signed the order, temporarily stopping foreigners from getting green cards.
+He said it is aimed at protecting the jobs of American people in the wake of the coronavirus pandemic "We have taken note of the order.
+We are studying it.
+It doesn't cover non-immigrant visas and these programmes have benefited the economies of both countries," said a source.
+"People to people contact has been the bedrock of ties between the two countries and we hope it will continue to be so," the source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)